dvlpsh/Twitter-AutoPoster-Bot/README.md

 Execute this script from the terminal/command line using
 `$ python twitbot.py`

-You will be prompted for the following
+You will be prompted for the following:
-- your Consumer API Key
+- Consumer API Key
 - Consumer API Secret Key
 - Access Token
 - Access Token Secret Key